top of page

 There is no fixed format for the lab reports.
 Each one is a bit different, and you will receive clear instructions for writing each report.
 While the length and format will differ a bit from lab to lab, the average report will be about two or three double-spaced pages in length.

 LAB REPORTS WILL NOT BE ACCEPTED LATE.
 Be sure to pay close attention to the date on which each report is due.
-EACH LAB REPORT will be worth TEN POINTS toward your final grade.
+EACH LAB REPORT will be graded on a ten point scale, and the average percentage on your lab reports will be weighted the same as TWO quiz scores in your final grade.

 How will you submit the lab reports?

-There are four lab assistants and one teaching fellow (who also has other duties) who are helping me to manage the labs for this class.
-Each one of these individuals is a bright, upper-level psychology student (or a recent graduate).
-They help me grade the lab reports and they are in regular communication with me as our grading takes place.
+There are seven lab assistants who are helping me to manage the labs for this class.
+Each one of these individuals is a bright, upper-level psychology student.
+They will be helping me manage and grade the lab exercises and reports.

 You will submit your lab reports by email directly to the TA to whom you have been assigned.
-Here is how to figure out who your Lab TA is:
+To figure out who your Lab TA is, check the Psyc 100L lab section that you are enrolled in and find your teaching assistant's name and email address below:

 Participation in Psychological Research (extra credit opportunity)